Skip to main content

 # countMetrics good and total must contain the same source type configuration

-incremental: true | false # mandatory
+incremental: true | false # Enum, mandatory

-good: # value for good occurrences
+good: # Mandatory, query for good occurrences

-total: # value for total occurrences
+total: # Mandatory, query for total occurrences

-- displayName: # string, optional
+- displayName: string # Optional

-target: # numeric
+target: numeric # Mandatory

-op: lte | gte | lt | gt
+op: lte | gte | lt | gt # Enum, required for rawMetric only

 ...